Skip to main content

 • and restored on every restart

-why this matters for uploads?
+why this matters for uploads

 subtle problem: background + file access

-this point matters most on ios.
+this point matters most on ios. why? because:

 • uploads are handled in the background